-- 1. Go to Configuration > Profile. - The list of profiles is displayed. - 2.
-Create a new profile, or open a profile for updating. - The Profile / <Name > dialog box is displayed. - 3.
-Display the Switch/AP settings. - a.
-Click the Network tab. - The Network pane is displayed.
-For a description of the options, see Network tab on page 92. - b.
+The Profile / <Name> dialog box is displayed.

+- 3. Display the Switch/AP settings. - a.
+Click the Network tab.

+The Network pane is displayed.
+For a description of the options, see Network tab on page 85.

+- b.
 Expand the LAN section, and toggle Switch/AP Configuration to ON.
-The Switch/AP button is displayed.
+The Switch/AP button is displayed. - c.

-c.
 Click Switch/AP.